 High protein (will give your dog too much stamina)

 Large amounts of Ash (Ash is a bulking agent used in cheap commercial food)

 Your new dog may be tempted by food that is within reach, keep all food out of reach.

 Greyhounds can suffer gastric torsion, (Bloat) This is a serious condition and would require immediate veterinary attention.

 AVOID FEEDING YOUR GREYHOUND WITHIN 2 HRS OF EXCERCISE

 Your new greyhound has most probably never lived in a home environment and therefore will not be house trained, the advantage is that they tend to learn quickly.
-If you find your dog has an accident clean it up with no fuss or eye contact, telling your dog off will prolong the house training as your dog may become anxious without you even realising and an anxious dog will be likely to have more accidents.
+If you find your dog has an accident clean it up with no fuss or eye contact, telling your dog off will prolong the house training as your dog may become anxious without you even realizing.
+Anxiety can cause anticipation which will be likely to cause further accidents.
 (Do not use products containing ammonia when cleaning floors)

 Your garden should be well enclosed, with at least 6ft high fences.

 Even a garden cane can prove hazardous to a greyhound, keep your garden free from any dangers.
 Remember that you

 have a dog that can run up to high speeds even in a small enclosed area.
 Some plants are poisonous to dogs, so please ensure any shrubs or plants are non poisonous.